ValachPatrik/Structured-Query-Verbalization-with-Large-Language-Models/README.md

 ![image](https://github.com/ValachPatrik/dataengineering/assets/82080194/590921ee-fa2d-4244-a4de-602a693b1862)

+Progress is saved after the translation.

 ## Evaluation
 We used 4 different evaluating methods and selected the best one to filter out to only correct results that can be used to train LLMs.

+Progress is saved after each evaluation, and the user is prompted if he wants to rerun it.

 ### Manual Evaluation
 A manual evaluation is created to judge other evaluations to be able to tell 100% how our metrics perform.